Sourdough Cottage Cheese Protein Pancakes

 Sourdough Protein Pancake Variations and Toppings

-Maple syrup and butter are always welcome on top of these pumpkin pancakes, but there are lots of other variations and toppings you can easily add to the versatile recipe as well.
+Maple syrup and butter are always welcome on top of these protein pancakes, but there are lots of other variations and toppings you can easily add to the versatile recipe as well.

 🥞 How to Make Sourdough Cottage Cheese Protein Pancakes